 We want to know how significant end-users, developers, investors, and indeed planners see the shape of the region’s economy over the next few years.
 What changes as a consequence of environmental sustainability, the new generation coming into the workforce, the impact of technology, and changing work patterns, will our environment and communities have to accommodate?

 The interviews are now being published.
 Please click on the images below to read the interviews.
-If you have any questions regarding the Southern Gateway project, please contact Nick Leavey.
+If you have any questions regarding the Southern Powerhouse project, please contact Nick Leavey.